50+ Types of Jasper Stone: A Comprehensive Guide to Varieties and Characteristics

 How does one identify genuine Jasper stones?

-Genuine Jasper is identifiable through its opacity and grainy, impure texture.
-It has a hardness of about 6.5 to 7 on the Mohs scale.
+Genuine Jasper is identifiable by its opacity and grainy, impure texture.
+Its hardness is about 6.5 to 7 on the Mohs scale.
 Experts can also perform specific tests to confirm its authenticity.

 How is Jasper referenced within biblical texts?

-Jasper is mentioned in biblical literature, notably in the Book of Revelation, as one of the stones found in the walls of the New Jerusalem, symbolizing clarity spiritual wisdom, and truth.
+Jasper is mentioned in biblical literature, notably in the Book of Revelation, as one of the stones found in the walls of the New Jerusalem.
+It symbolizes clarity,, spiritual wisdom, and truth.

 Is Jasper a stone or crystal?

-Jasper is a stone, specifically a type of opaque, impure chalcedony, which is a form of microcrystalline quartz.
+Jasper is a stone, specifically an opaque, impure chalcedony, a form of microcrystalline quartz.

 What colour is pure Jasper?